"Grief is hurt, it’s an injury that needs salve and treatment. It needs TLC and it needs time.

 The feeling needs to be felt.
 Acknowledge it and allow it to develop, appear, live, perform, run its course, and to be expressed.
 It needs to be expressed!
 Face and acknowledge grief with truth.
 Don’t deny it, but accept it and allow it the freedom to be heard."

 Judy Davenport is a fictional, but clever exposé into the interwoven lives of therapist and patient.
-I found it quite fascinating and, like me, I am certain that you will find yourself begging for more when the story ends.
+It is quite fascinating and I am certain that you will find yourself begging for more when the story ends.
 But there is magic in a reader envisioning the ending in your own mind.
 Do you picture a future for the attractive but utterly broken Judy and her handsome but lonely therapist Dr. Hastings?

 The Double-sided Story of that Man on the Street